Engg 121 - Syllabus Online

 Submitting work from a previous Eng121 course.

-Submitting work already submitted in a previous semester is not accepted for the following reasons:
+Submitting work already submitted in a previous semester is not accepted for the

 • If a student is submitting work from a previous semester that means the previous class was not passed successfully.
 Submitting work from a course not successfully completed is not in a student’s best interest.